andrewrgarcia/crystal-lang_tensors-app/README.md

 # crystal-firstapp

-This is the first app I've made with the Crystal programming language (<https://crystal-lang.org/>).
-Crystal is advertised as closest to Ruby in syntax, with C language speeds.
-This specific app uses the [num.cr](https://crystal-data.github.io/num.cr/) core shard to make arrays.
+This is the first app I've made with the Crystal programming language (<https://crystal-lang.org/>) using the Crystal compiler (<https://crystal-lang.org/reference/1.3/using_the_compiler/index.html>) This specific app also uses the [num.cr](https://crystal-data.github.io/num.cr/) core shard to make arrays.

 Also explained in [Dev.to](https://dev.to/andrewrgarcia/a-very-simple-tutorial-of-the-crystal-programming-language-22ma)